kmatarese/glide/README.md

 glider.consume(["filename.csv"])
 ```

-An example of using and replacing placeholders in gliders:
+An example of using and replacing placeholders in glider pipelines:

 ```python
 glider = Glider(